Skip to content

 What Is THC?

-THC is the active ingredient responsible for the psychoactive effects of cannabis and marijuana.
-It is the compound that produces the so-called "high" — the alteration of perception, mood and consciousness associated with cannabis use.
-THC is also known as d9 tetrahydrocannabinol, the primary psychoactive cannabinoid found in the cannabis plant.
+THC is the active compound responsible for the psychoactive effects of cannabis and marijuana.
+It is what produces the so-called "high": the alteration of perception, mood and consciousness associated with cannabis use.
+The full chemical name is delta-9-tetrahydrocannabinol, the primary psychoactive cannabinoid found in the plant.

 When consumed, THC binds directly to CB1 receptors in the brain, activating reward systems and producing psychoactive effects.
 This is why marijuana with high THC content can cause significant changes in perception and cognition.